-Empowering Insular Communities (-\$636,000)
+Energizing Insular Communities (-\$2.2 million)

-The 2019 budget request for Empowering Insular Communities will provide \$2.8 million in grants to insular communities.
-With energy plans completed in Guam, the Commonwealth of the Northern Marianas Islands, American Samoa, and the U.S. Virgin Islands, funding will assist in the implementation of these energy plans and carry out high priority projects, which boost energy security and infrastructure resiliency.
+The 2020 budget request for Energizing Insular Communities, formerly Empowering Insular Communities, will provide \$2.8 million in grants to insular communities.
+With energy plans completed in Guam, the Commonwealth of the Northern Marianas Islands, American Samoa, and the U.S. Virgin Islands, funding will assist in the implementation of these energy plans and carry out high-priority projects, which boost energy security and infrastructure resiliency.
 Expected areas of emphasis include power transmission, generation capacity, micro-grids, utility-scale and distributed solar energy generation, consumer efficiency, integrated resource planning, and electrical grid integration studies.